-Another subject for revision, of increasing importance (provided high accuracy is aspired to), is a split reporting procedure/system to be introduced where a set of common renewable fuels (low GHG emission fuels) are included.
-A split ought to be done between the consumption of renewables where the emission reduction is (or will be) assigned to a specific cargo owner/shipper or LSP, and consumption of renewables not assigned (and will not be) to a specific cargo owner/shipper.
-Renewable fuels assigned to a specific cargo owner/shipper or LSP ought to, in a future split reporting system, be given a fuel emission factor representing a fossil fuel.
-This to avoid double counting of GHG reductions.
+Another subject for future revision will be where the emission reduction is (or will be) assigned to a specific cargo owner/shipper or LSP, and consumption of renewables not assigned (and will not be) to a specific cargo owner/shipper.
+Renewable fuels assigned to a specific cargo owner/shipper or LSP ought to, in a future split reporting system, be given a fuel emission factor representing a fossil fuel to avoid double counting of GHG reductions.
 For the time being, all renewable fuels consumed should be assigned a fuel emission factor representing a fossil fuel.
-If coherence with this Ro-Ro methods standard is aspired to, the fuel category 'blends' (see below)

-emission factor should be applied for all renewable fuels consumed.
+If coherence with this Ro-Ro methods standard is aspired, the fuel category 'blends' (see below) emission factor should be applied for all renewable fuels consumed.
 This to avoid double counting of GHG reductions.